 Life Care Center of Kirkland – Coronavirus Ground Zero

 Ground zero for coronavirus in the United States is the Life Care Center of Kirkland.
 This 190 bed for profit facility has been devastated by the virus.
-According to NPR, 25 people associated with the facility have died.
+37 people associated with the facility have died.
 We understand as many as 70 staff members have also been infected.
-As of Friday (March 13th), only 25 people remained at Life Care Center while the rest have died, are hospitalized or were moved to other facilities.

-Moving patients to other facilities isn’t as easy as it sounds.
+Some folks think that when a patient tests positive for coronavirus, the simple answer is to simply move the remaining patients.
+Moving patients to other facilities isn’t as easy as it sounds, however.
 Administrators of other nursing homes must worry about the virus spreading to their existing patients.
 With hospital beds severely limited, many patients are stuck with nowhere to go.

 By stuck, we mean they can’t leave, can’t have visitors, and can’t move about the facility either.
 They are alone in their rooms with many of their caregivers in quarantine themselves or out with the illness.
 Their conditions are more like that of death row inmates.
 The anguish for them and family members is beyond comprehension,